tejasspatil/MyPIVXWallet/README.md

 MPW is built with love by [PIVX Labs](https://github.com/PIVX-Labs), a micro-DAO of [awesome people](https://github.com/PIVX-Labs/MyPIVXWallet/graphs/contributors) that build both FOSS and Proprietary software for the PIVX community to enjoy.

-The mission of PIVX Labs is to accelerate the adoption and growth of PIVX as a currency, through means of powerful and useful software and operations such as Merchant Availability schemes and promotions.
+The mission of PIVX Labs is to accelerate the adoption & growth of PIVX as a currency, using awesomeness.
 Join the [PIVX Labs Discord](https://discord.gg/v57eCP4MMx) to meet us!

 <br>